 Clingy dogs, also called Velcro dogs, are dogs that are especially clingy and attached to their owners.
 This can be based on dog anxiety, or it can be a learned behaviour.

 These dogs tend to follow their owners everywhere they go, seeking constant attention, affection and reassurance.

 It’s true that man’s best friend is extremely loyal, and many dogs seek out the companionship of their owners - after all, a dog is a pack animal.

 However, the Velcro dog takes clinginess to the next level.
 It becomes almost a compulsion.
 The needy dog simply must be beside you and always have you within eyesight.
 This is sometimes referred to as Clingy or Velcro Dog Syndrome.

-It's challenging to manage clingy dog syndrome, as it requires consistent training and socialization to help the dog become more comfortable and confident.
+Managing clingy dog syndrome is challenging, as it requires consistent training and socialization to help the dog become more comfortable and confident.

 Professional help from a veterinarian or a certified dog behaviourist may also be necessary in severe cases.